WSU-CDSC/MMTT-template/docs/source/nmai>mukurtu/nmai_mukurtu_workflow.rst

 **Converting XML to CSV**

-*These directions are for using LibreOffice.
-They may vary for your spreadsheet tool of choice.*
+*These directions are shown using LibreOffice on MacOS.
+They may vary somewhat for your spreadsheet tool and operating system of choice.*

-In a new LibreOffice Calc sheet,
+1) In a new LibreOffice Calc sheet select "Data" > "XML Source".

 .. image:: images/NMAI_Mukurtu_01.png
   :width: 800
-  :alt: Alternative text
+  :alt: Screenshot of

+2) Click on the folder icon that reads "- not set -".

 .. image:: images/NMAI_Mukurtu_02.png
   :width: 800
   :alt: Alternative text

+3) Click on "ns0:Description".

 .. image:: images/NMAI_Mukurtu_03.png
   :width: 800
   :alt: Alternative text

+4) Click on the blank "Mapped cell" option.
+Then click in the first cell you want to fill in - most likely A1.

 .. image:: images/NMAI_Mukurtu_04.png
   :width: 800
   :alt: Alternative text

+5) The "Mapped cell" will be automatically filled in.
+Click "Import".

 .. image:: images/NMAI_Mukurtu_05.png
   :width: 800
   :alt: Alternative text

+6) The sheet should be automatically popualted, with the first row matching the XML Dublic Core namespaces.

 .. image:: images/NMAI_Mukurtu_06.png
   :width: 800
   :alt: Alternative text

+7) Select "File" > "Save".

 .. image:: images/NMAI_Mukurtu_07.png
   :width: 800
   :alt: Alternative text

+8) Select where you want to save your file.
+Assign it a descriptive name - usually the same name as the original XML file provided by the NMAI is sufficient.
+Set the file type to "Text CSV (.csv)" - this will automatically assign the correct file extension in the filename.
+C lick "Save".

 .. image:: images/NMAI_Mukurtu_08.png
   :width: 800
   :alt: Alternative text

+9) Configure the following export text file settings:

+- Character set: Unicode (UTF-8)

+- Field delimiter: , (comma)

+- String delimiter: " (quotation)

+Click OK.
+Your file will be saved.

 .. image:: images/NMAI_Mukurtu_09.png
   :width: 800